Hannes-Soosaar/wellness-app/README.md

 * Targe body weight.
 * Targe body fat %.
-* Targe calories balance.
+* Targe calories balance. (not active but can still set)
-* Target strength. aka pushpus
+* Target strength. aka pushups  (serves no purpose besides, its in a checklist )
-* Target endurance. aka. walking
+* Target endurance. aka. walking ( serves no purpose besides, its in a checklist)

 All goals need to have a deadline, that the user must choose.
 Only one goal can be the focus as working on any of the goals as will have an effect on all other attributes.